 Austria has been an EU Member State since January 1995 and ratified the EU Lisbon Treaty in 2008.
 It is committed to strengthening the EU's role as an international actor, supporting measures to deepen the Common Foreign and Security Policy and the interests of South East European countries to integrate with the EU.
-Former Austrian Science Minister Johannes Hahn has been EU Commissioner for Regional Policy since 2010.
+Austrian Johannes Hahn has been EU Commissioner for European Neighbourhood Policy and Enlargement Negotiations since 2014.

 While maintaining its neutral status, Austria is engaged in the NATO Partnership for Peace program.
-Austrian troops are among others deployed in Bosnia and Herzegovina, Kosovo and Lebanon.
-Austria is involved in peacekeeping in Afghanistan as part of the NATO-led International Security Assistance Force (ISAF).
-Austria has no current plans to join NATO.
-Austria is member of the UN Human Rights Council for the 2011-2014 term.
+Austrian troops are deployed in a range of NATO missions but Austria has no plans to join NATO.
+Austria was a member of the UN Human Rights Council for the 2011-2014 term.
 Its last term on the UN Security Council was 2009-10.
-In February 2012 Austria hosted the Fifth Global Forum of the UN Alliance of Civilizations.
-Austria's former Permanent Representative to the UN in New York, Thomas Mayr-Harting, is the current EU Head of Delegation to the United Nations in New York.
-Austria’s Permanent Representative to the UN in New York, Martin Sajdik, was elected President of the UN Economic and Social Council (ECOSOC) in January 2014.
+Austria is the 2017 chair of the OSCE.

-Austria is a well-developed market economy with a skilled labor force and high standard of living.
-It has a population of 8.5 million.
-In 2012 it had the second highest GDP per capita within the EU (after Luxembourg).
-Its economy is closely tied to other EU economies, especially Germany's.
+Austria is a well-developed market economy with a skilled labour force and high standard of living.
+It has a population of over 8.7 million.
+Its economy is closely tied to other EU economies.
 The EU's eastward expansion and Austria's geographic location make it an attractive hub for regional trade.
 Austria is one of the leading foreign investors in Central and Eastern European countries.
-Its economy features a large services sector (eg. tourism) of just below 70 per cent of GDP; an industrial sector of almost 30 per cent of GDP, which includes construction, machinery, motor vehicles, metals, chemicals, paper, communications equipment and food; and a small agricultural and forestry sector (approximately 2 per cent of GDP).
-Austrian exports of goods and services represented 55 per cent of GDP in 2012.
-The government's key economic priorities are to introduce pension, education, civil sector and health reform; to increase expenditure on research and development; and to reform taxation.
+Its economy features a large services sector (e.g. tourism); a sound industrial sector and a small agricultural and forestry sector.
+Austrian exports of goods and services represented almost 53 per cent of GDP in 2016.

 Austria has had links with Australia since the beginning of European settlement.
 Austrians visited Australia as members of scientific, diplomatic and religious missions in the late 18th and 19th centuries.
-The bulk of Austrian migration to Australia took place between the end of World War II and 1960.
-Today, the relationship is marked by strong people-to-people links with around 51,000 Australians with Austrian ancestry.
+Most Austrian migration to Australia took place between the end of World War II and 1960.
+Today, the relationship is marked by strong people-to-people links with around 42,500 Australians of Austrian ancestry.

 Bilateral economic and trade relationship

-Total Australian investment in Austria was $1.5 billion in 2012, primarily focused in the medical equipment, transport, financial services, the retail and mining sectors.
-Austrian investment in Australia was over $3.3 billion in 2012.
-Around 70 Austrian companies have production facilities, sales offices and/or representative offices in Australia.
-Another 500 companies maintain regular business contact with Australia.
-Austrian investment is mainly in the areas of machinery, oil production, railway construction, communication systems, gambling and the electrical industry.
+Total Australian investment in Austria was $1.1 billion in 2016.
+Austrian investment in Australia was $3.6 billion in 2016.
+Around 80-90 Austrian companies have production facilities, sales offices and/or representative offices in Australia.
+Another 800-900 companies maintain regular business contact with Australia.
+Austrian investment is mainly in the areas of machinery, infrastructure (rail and road), communication systems and the electrical industry.

-Austria's economic potential provides scope for further market opportunities in both goods and services for Australian exporters.
-Opportunities exist in tourism, biotech, financial services, education, research and innovation, and niche areas of the highly diversified Austrian manufacturing sector.
+Austria's economic potential provides scope for further market opportunities in both goods and services for Australian businesses.
+Opportunities exist in tourism, biotech, financial services, education, research and innovation, IT, and niche areas of the highly diversified Austrian manufacturing sector.